The office isn’t dead (but it is furnished better)

 - Frovi Colony – Visible boundaries and inviting spaces with endless configurations

-- Frovi Relic at Work – Collaboration to private working through magnetic accessories and castors
+- Frovi Relic at Work – Collaboration and private working through magnetic accessories and castors

 - Davison Highley BEEmodular range – Soft modular elements to create the perfect layout